opensource-ny/OpenSource-NY/CONTRIBUTING.md

   4. Update your local repo from upstream by doing a pull.
   5. Create feature-branch in your fork.
   6. Edit and test feature-branch in your fork.
+  7. Stage and commit all changes.
-  7. Do a pull from upstream tracker to resolve any merge conflict.
+  8. Do a pull from upstream tracker to resolve any merge conflict.
-  8. Push to remote feature branch (in your fork!)
+  9. Push to remote feature branch (in your fork!)
-  9. Make a PR to this repo with that feature-branch from your fork.
+  10. Make a PR to this repo with that feature-branch from your fork.
-  10. After PR is successful, delete the feature branch, and update your fork remote repo.
+  11. After PR is successful, delete the feature branch, and update your fork remote repo.
-  11. Repeat step 4 to 11.
+  12. Repeat step 4 to 11.

   Here is an example workflow with commands